vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 then run `bundle install`

-#Credentials

-The first step in connecting to Validic is to to have your organization credentials.
-If you don't have those please contact [support@validic.com](mailto:support@validic.com).
+#Set Up Your Application

 If you're using a rails app we recommend storing your organization credentials into environment variables using something like [dotenv-rails.](https://github.com/bkeepers/dotenv)

-#Gem Initializer & Set up

-We recommend setting up an initializer for the gem so your calls automatically contain your organization's credentials.
+We also recommend setting up an initializer for the gem so your calls automatically contain your organization's credentials.
 In rails that would look like this(`config/initializers/validic.rb`)

 {% highlight ruby %}
 Validic.configure do |config|